skip to main content

 Read time: 7 min

-Let's review the basics of cash advances, how they work, and the costs associated with using one.
+Let's review the basics of cash advances, how they work, and the costs associated with using them.

 A cash advance is a short-term loan issued through your credit card company.
-These loans allow consumers to use available credit to borrow cash.
-Borrowers repay the loan with interest and fees.
+It allows a consumer to use available credit to borrow cash.
+The borrowers repays the loan with interest and fees.

 A cash advance takes money from your remaining credit card limit.
 Your credit card company will determine the limit for a cash advance, which will be a portion of your credit card limit.
 Any credit card user with an available cash credit line on a card can take out a cash advance until they hit their limit.